publitas/docs/source/graphql.html.md

 <td valign="top"><a href="#string">String</a>!</td>
 <td>

-A string that may contain letters, numbers, hyphens, and underscores.
+A string that may contain lowercase letters, numbers, hyphens, and underscores.
 It does not follow an industry standard format.

 </td>
 </tr>